Damon-Hansen/note-taker/README.md

 ## Usage

 Go to the webpage in this readme.
-Click the plus button to add your personal note. click the delete button to delete notes you do not need anymore
+Click the plus button to add your personal note. click the delete button to delete notes you do not need anymore.

 ## Screenshots